Thursday Tip

 Marlene

-*To learn more about How to Use a Capo, listen to my newest podcast ~ episode 24!
+*To learn about how to develop your playing by ear skills listen to my newest podcast episode by clicking here!

 Play on…